 Jonathan Land Evans lives in Bermuda, where he is a historian and writer of short stories and plays.
-His recent short-fiction collections include Fortes And Foibles, Ragbag, Bermuda Stories, Stateside Stories, and Stories From Hither And Yon.
+His short fiction collections include Fortes And Foibles, Ragbag, Bermuda Stories, Stateside Stories, and Stories From Hither And Yon.
 The U.S. Review of Books has recommended Jonathan’s story collection Lordly Wadson.
 His Collected Stories are available through Lulu.com.
 Jonathan received his education in Bermuda and then at Johns Hopkins University, The School of Advanced International Studies in Washington, DC, University College London (UCL) and The College of Law in London, England.
 He worked as a lawyer in the City of London and Bermuda.
 Read his short story The Rivals.
 Jonathan has been published in our pages more than any other writer.
 See his Author page for more of his writing.

 Herbert Woodward Martin served as professor of English and poet-in-residence at the University of Dayton for more than 30 years.
 He taught creative writing and African-American literature.
 Herbert has devoted decades to editing and giving performances of the works of the poet and novelist Paul Laurence Dunbar (1872-1906).
 He also edited four books and wrote nine volumes of poetry.
 His publications include: The Shit-Storm Poems, Pilot Press, 1972, and Escape To The Promised Land, Bottom Dog Press, 2005.
 Herbert was born in 1933.
 Read his poem Saturday Nights in the Washtub.